polkadot-js/docs/docs/api/start/types.extend.md

 Circling back to metadata, by default the metadata information (at this point in time), only returns the type names as they apply to any section, be it a call, event or query.
 As an example, this means that transfers are defined as `balances.transfer(AccountId, Balance)` with no details as to the mapping of the `Balance` type to a `u128`.
 (The underlying Polkadot/Substrate default)

-Therefore to cater for all types, a mapping in done on the [@polkadot/types library](https://github.com/polkadot-js/api/tree/master/packages/types/src/interfaces) to define each of the types and align with their underlying structures as it maps to a default Polkadot or Substrate chain.
+Therefore to cater for all types, a mapping is done in the [@polkadot/types library](https://github.com/polkadot-js/api/tree/master/packages/types/src/interfaces) to define each of the types and align with their underlying structures as it maps to a default Polkadot or Substrate chain.

 Additionally, the API contains some logic for chain type detection, for instance in the case of Substrate 1.x based chains, it will define `BlockNumber` & `Index` (nonce) as a `u64`, while for current-generation chains, these will be defined as `u32`.
 Some of the work in maintaining the API for Polkadot/Substrate is the addition of types as they appear and gets used in the Rust codebase.